top of page

 Zachary Amir

-I am a quantitative wildlife ecologist who develops novel statistical methods coupled with research computing to understand how hyper-diverse tropical forest wildlife communities are impacted by a wide range of contemporary disturbances.
+I am a quantitative wildlife ecologist who uses and develops novel statistical methods coupled with research computing to understand species interactions and how wildlife communities are impacted by a wide range of contemporary disturbances.

 I have been incredibly lucky to develop my passion for wildlife ecology through amazing expereinces spent in the field.
 Starting with an undergraduate mammology class at the University of Colorado's Mountain Research Station to a semester abroad in Queensland's Wet Tropics World Heritage Area and K'gari (Fraser Island), I have learned how to collect data and study wildlife in thier natural environments.
 After graduating with dual degrees in psychology and ecology with honors (magna sum laude) from the University of Colorado, I worked as a field research technician on several USA federal government and university projects focused on the management and conservation of threatened reptiles and amphibians.

-When I am not stuck behind my computer on UQ's St Lucia campus, you can find me outdoors looking for the amazing wildlife found around Southeast Queensland, chasing waves across our beautiful beaches, and riding bikes along the Brisbane River or Great Dividing Range.
+When I am not stuck behind my computer, you can find me outdoors looking for the amazing wildlife found around Southeast Queensland, chasing waves across our beautiful beaches, and riding bikes along the Brisbane River or Great Dividing Range.

 If you are curious about my research or have any similar interes and would like to reach out, please feel free to contact me: z.amir@uq.edu.au